Location: Berlin, Germany

 Time dedicated to this part of the program: 30%.

-If you have never excavated as a volunteer in a field school and are interested in excavating in a Roman city as well as visiting the most important Roman cities of Portugal and Spain, this is the best option for you.
-In addition, in this archaeological tour you can discover the charming of Lisbon and the architecture, people and flamenco of Seville.
+If you have never excavated as a volunteer in a field school and are interested in excavating in a Roman city as well as visiting the best collections of ancient art of the world, then this course is a good choice.
+This program accommodates participants with or without previous experience.

-This program is designed for students interested in focusing their studies in the classical world of Rome, delving into its history and archeology.
+This program is designed for students interested in focusing their studies in the archaeology of the most important ancient civilizations, and contemplate the best pieces that represent them.

 You will learn to excavate and classify archaeological material found.
 You will identify different types of Roman pottery, amphorae, coins and other Roman archaeological material.
-After learning this in Sanisera, you will have a better understanding when you visit four roman cities of the Roman Empire, archaeological museums and the European cities Lisbon and Seville.
+After learning this in Sanisera, you will have a better understanding when you visit Berlin.

 Previous knowledge or experience in archaeology or computer systems is not required.